schummLee/selfmade/README.md

-adding new trading bot into new section of selfmade prmise u will lik it and thanks to the contibution of new trade-bot as community cbaciba to ohn
+adding new trading bot into new section of selfmade prmise u will lik it and thanks to the contibution of new trade-bot as community cbaciba to ohn thanks to all contribution , this project is for infomation purpose only